IU Students Participate in Summer Research Internship

 Immaculata Students Present Their Research

-Students Alyssa Iulianetti and Kelly Rickert and Dr. Dawn Kriebel presented a poster at the annual American Psychological Association Conference in August 2014 on "Parent Teaching, Cumulative Instability and School Readiness Among Head Start Children."
+Students Alyssa Iulianetti and Kelly Rickert and Dr. Dawn Kriebel (pictured above) presented a poster at the annual American Psychological Association Conference in August 2014 on "Parent Teaching, Cumulative Instability and School Readiness Among Head Start Children."
 Their research and conference fees were funded by an Immaculata mini-grant.

-Thirteen nutrition thesis students, along with their mentor Dr. Laura Frank (pictured), presented research posters at the PA Academy of Nutrition and Dietetics annual meeting on April 23, 2014.
+Thirteen nutrition thesis students, along with their mentor Dr. Laura Frank (pictured above), presented research posters at the PA Academy of Nutrition and Dietetics annual meeting on April 23, 2014.
 The students were Tania Bezerra, Therese Campagna, Rachel Yik Han Chan, JoAnne DeRobertis, Laura DiPiero, Brittany Ford, Lisa Miller Fox, Carrie Gerencher (pictured), Diane Hare, Devon Hurley, Pearl Joshua, Stephanie Mina, and Isabel Tse Wong.

 Undergraduate Research at the Capitol--Pennsylvania poster conference